-I have a few other videos that mention kiwi fruit, including New Cholesterol Fighters and the Antioxidant Content of 3,139 Foods, but this is the first of a three-video series on the latest discoveries focusing on them.
-Tomorrow we’ll examine the role this fruit can play in protecting and repairing DNA.
+I have a few other videos that mention kiwi fruit, including New Cholesterol Fighters, and the Antioxidant Content of 3,139 Foods, but this is the first of a three-video series on the latest discoveries focusing on them.
+Next, we’ll examine the role this fruit can play in protecting and repairing DNA in Kiwifruit and DNA Repair, and we’ll then look more broadly at Plant-Based Diets and Cellular Stress Defenses.
 The role of fruit, fiber, and antioxidants in general may help explain why people eating plant-based diets have improved laxation.
-See Bristol Stool Scale, Bulking Up on Antioxidants, Bowels of the Earth, Food Mass Transit, and Say No to Drugs by Saying Yes to More Plants.
-Remember, bowel movements is only one of the 1,000+ topics covered here on NutritionFacts.org!
+See Bristol Stool Scale; Bulking Up on Antioxidants; Bowels of the Earth; Food Mass Transit; and Say No to Drugs by Saying Yes to More Plants.
+And also see my other videos on bowel movements.